slamora/brackets-wiki/How-to-Use-Brackets.md

   button, Brackets will ask if you want to restart Chrome with remote debugging enabled, and if you say yes, it will go ahead and do it for you.
-* Only one HTML file can have a live connection to the browser at a time--if you switch to a different HTML file, we'll close the original preview and open one for the new file.
+* Only one HTML file can have a live connection to the browser at a time--if you switch to a different HTML file, Brackets will close the original preview and open one for the new file.

-As with quick edit, we have lots of ideas for how to extend this, including highlighting DOM nodes in the browser from Brackets, clicking on an item in the browser to jump back to its source code in Brackets, and setting JS breakpoints from Brackets.
+As with quick edit, there are lots of ideas for how to extend this, including highlighting DOM nodes in the browser from Brackets, clicking on an item in the browser to jump back to its source code in Brackets, and setting JS breakpoints from Brackets.